 The Balmoral

 The Balmoral Hotel is a historic building situated in the heart of Princes Street in Edinburgh’s New Town.
 Its 58-metre clock tower is one of the most prominent landmarks in the city.
-The luxury hotel was built in 1902 by the North British Railway Company and it’s now a popular tourist destination that attracts visitors to its many restaurants and bars.
+The North British Railway Company constructed the opulent hotel in 1902, and it’s now a much-loved tourist destination that draws visitors to its restaurants and bars.

 Balmoral Hotel